Canvas-Painter/Group17-Project/Release/Test.md

 **Note:** There may bugs installing Chrome on non Ubuntu systems.

 **Note:** The Python tests are preferably run on Ubuntu (specifically version 24) because on Linux [PyVirtualDisplay](https://github.com/ponty/PyVirtualDisplay) is used to hide the Chrome window open.
-To display this you should set the environment variable VISIBLE to something for example ```export VISIBLE=0```.
+To run with the display you should set the environment variable VISIBLE to something for example ```export VISIBLE=0```.

 1. ```pip install -r requirements.txt``` to install the requirements
 2. ```pytest``` to run the tests